liehtt/Bridge-family-artefact-register/README.md

 # COMP30022 IT Project 2019 - Team Bridge

-Family Artefact Register is a web application with MERN stack for storage and sharing of family artefacts catered to families.
+Family Artefact Register is a web application with MERN stack for storage and sharing of family artefacts.

 ## To access webpage
 https://comp30022-bridge.herokuapp.com/